Discovery+: History

 In February 2023, Zaslav stated during an earnings call that WBD no longer planned to shut down Discovery+ in favor of the merged service, due to its profitability and low churn.
 He explained that its customers were "very happy with the product offering", and asked, "why would we shut that off?".
 The Wall Street Journal had reported earlier in the month that WBD had planned to continue operating Discovery+ in conjunction with the new service, which was expected to have a higher price than HBO Max, and would feature "most", but not all, of the content of Discovery+.
 Max was officially unveiled on April 12, 2023, for a US launch on May 23.
 In contrast to WBD's plans to keep Discovery+ operational in at least the United States, Warner Bros.
 Discovery Asia-Pacific announced in March 2023 that Discovery+ would be discontinued in the Philippines on April 27, 2023, in favor of the local HBO Go service; WBD had announced an Asia-Pacific launch for Max on November 19, 2024.

-In Summer 2024, Max launched in 25 European countries, integrating content from Eurosport and Discovery+.
-Consequently, countries offering both HBO Max (briefly known as Max until July 9, 2025) and Discovery+ stopped accepting new Discovery+ subscriptions and renewals, with no new content being added to the platform, redirecting existing users to Max.
+In mid-2024, Max launched in 25 European countries, integrating content from Eurosport and Discovery+.
+Consequently, Discovery+ continued to be wound down in other markets in favor of HBO Max; Discovery+ permanently closed in Denmark, Finland, the Netherlands, and Spain on December 9, 2024, and ceased operations in Brazil on February 6, 2025, and in Turkey on April 15, 2025.
+In February 2026, Discovery+ was wound down in Canada due to the acquisition of exclusive rights to its programming and brands by Rogers Communications (the service was previously a joint venture with Corus Entertainment).

-Shortly after, Discovery+ permanently closed in Denmark, Finland, the Netherlands, and Spain on December 9, 2024, and ceased operations in Brazil on February 6, 2025, and in Turkey on April 15, 2025.
+In early 2026, HBO Max was expected to launch in Austria, Germany, Ireland, Italy, and the United Kingdom, with Discovery+ being integrated into the service.
+This was to follow the conclusion of the content and distribution agreement between Warner Bros.
+Discovery and Sky, which was set to expire at the end of 2025.

-Annual subscriptions to Discovery+ Entertainment in Germany, Ireland, Italy, and the United Kingdom ended on February 27, 2025.
+From 26 March 2026, A Discovery+ Entertainment pay subscription is no longer included for new EE TV customers.

-Discovery+ will continue to wound down in European Max markets, where it will launch in mid-2025.
+In June 2026, in UK & Ireland the home screen at top of Discovery+ app and website was removed.

-In early 2026, HBO Max is expected to launch in Austria, Germany, Ireland, Italy, and the United Kingdom, with Discovery+ being integrated into the service.
-This follows the conclusion of the content and distribution agreement between Warner Bros.
-Discovery and Sky, which is set to expire at the end of 2025.
+From 3 November 2026, Discovery+ app and website will be discontinued in India.